Summer at UW-Superior

-The six-week residential Summer Component, operating Monday through Friday, exposes students to a simulated university environment, and helps develop the academic skills and personal motivation necessary for success in post-secondary education.
+Upward Bound’s six-week residential Summer Component, operating Monday through Friday, exposes students to a simulated university environment and helps them develop the academic skills and personal motivation they’ll need to succeed in post-secondary education.

-The goals of the summer component are to provide participants with a comprehensive program of rigorous academic instruction and enrichment, targeted tutoring, academic and personal counseling, college/career guidance and planning, and exposure to educational, cultural and extra-curricular activities.
+The goals of the summer component are to provide participants with a comprehensive program of rigorous academic instruction and enrichment, targeted tutoring, academic and personal counseling, college and career guidance and planning, and exposure to educational, cultural and extra-curricular activities.

-The summer component is scheduled to coincide with the University's summer session; this ensures that the campus will be active, and the facilities are open and available to Upward Bound students.
-During the summer component, students are housed on the University of Wisconsin-Superior campus, at Crownhart or Curran McNeill Ostrander Halls.
+The summer component is scheduled to coincide with the University’s summer session; this ensures that the campus will be active, and the facilities are open and available to Upward Bound students.
+Students will be housed on the University of Wisconsin-Superior campus at Crownhart or Curran-McNeill Ostrander Halls.

-Classes are offered on two levels or tracks (I and II), and student's instruction in the following core subjects:
+Classes are offered on two levels or tracks (I and II) and will cover the following core subjects:

-- at subsequent staff development sessions, the instructional staff brainstorm how each subject (mathematics, language arts, social studies, science and the arts) will enable students to view the theme from each subject's distinct perspective
+- The instructional staff brainstorm how each subject (mathematics, language arts, social studies, science and the arts) can enable students to view the theme from a distinct perspective

-- in the development of syllabi, instructors incorporate the application on concepts and knowledge to the summer component theme by developing a series of guiding questions, from simple to complex, which effectively cultivates critical and creative thinking skills by developing thinking strategies for inquiry, analysis and understanding
+- In the development of syllabi, instructors will include concepts and knowledge about the summer component theme by developing a series of guiding questions ranging from simple to complex.
+This will effectively cultivate critical and creative thinking skills by helping students develop strategies for inquiry, analysis and understanding

 The overall theme that is used for the summer component is that of change.
 Based on this overall theme, the integrated curriculum is as follows: